w3f/Grant-Milestone-Delivery/evaluations/melodot_2_keeganquigley.md

 # General Notes

 Great work!
-This is a very well-made app with great documentation.
+This is a very well-made PoC with great documentation.
 All core functions work as expected, and the docs have very thorough explanations pertaining to data availability.
 I was able to run the local nodes using `alice` and `bob` accounts.

 **Evaluation v2**